bevyengine/bevy-website/content/learn/quick-start/getting-started/setup.md

 Allows crates to share monomorphized generic code instead of duplicating it.
 In some cases this allows us to "precompile" generic code so it doesn't affect iterative compiles.
-This is currently only available on nightly Rust.
+This is currently only available on nightly Rust ([see above](#nightly-rust-compiler)).

 ### Build Bevy

 Now run `cargo run` again.
 The Bevy dependencies should start building.
 This will take some time as you are essentially building an engine from scratch.
 You will only need to do a full rebuild once.
 Every build after this one will be fast!

+To enable fast compiles, install the nightly rust compiler and LLD.
+Then copy the contents of [this file](https://github.com/bevyengine/bevy/blob/latest/.cargo/config_fast_builds.toml) to `/path/to/project/.cargo/config.toml`.

 Now that we have our Bevy project set up, we're ready to start making our first Bevy app!